Training and events

 Online training for researchers and knowledge mobilisers

-We offer an online training series, with sessions tailored for researchers at different career stages plus knowledge mobilisers (people working in roles focused on sharing research from their institution with other sectors).
-These 45 minute long webinars explore how to use research to engage with Parliament.
+We offer online training, with sessions tailored for researchers at different career stages plus knowledge mobilisers (people working in roles focused on sharing research from their institution with other sectors).
+These 45 minute long sessions explore how to use research to engage with Parliament.

 Under-represented groups of researchers at the UK Parliament